 If for some reason SEMrush can’t find the sitemap from your URLs or your robots.txt, you will be asked to provide a link directly to your sitemap.
 Once you provide the link to your sitemap, we will allow you to choose the subfolder of your website to audit.

-To change the scope of your audit, or the sitemap address after you’ve started, click on the ‘Settings’ button and select ‘Restart Audit’.
+To change the scope of your audit, the sitemap address or upload another file after you’ve started, click on the ‘Settings’ button and select ‘Restart Audit’.
 You will be brought to the main screen of the tool where you can re-enter the data for your audit.

 Once SEMrush audits your pages, there are two main tabs to use in this tool: Content Sets and Table.